 - Generally, 1:67 births will be multiples.
 However, fertility drugs (if the vault has them) can raise that probability to 1:4.

-So let’s say that Eve enters a relationship with the Overseer and takes fertility drugs.
+Let’s say Eve enters a partnership with the Overseer and takes fertility drugs.
 Assuming she is pregnant as often as possible (as she realizes her position of power), 5 years later her family will look like this:

 Now 30 years old, Eve will be at a higher risk of complications during natural birth.
 However, if needed, a C-Section birth significantly reduces that risk.
 Marriage arrangements can now be made with the security team to ensure the protection of Eve and her daughters.